 When Can I Enter the Transfer Portal?

 After a student-athlete enters the Transfer Portal, college coaches may search for more information about them and contact that athlete with interest in adding them to their program.
-Make sure your SportsRecruits profile is current with recent videos showcasing your skills, as college coaches use SportsRecruits to discover potential transfers to add to their team.
+Make sure your SportsRecruits profile is up-to-date with recent videos showcasing your skills, as college coaches use SportsRecruits to discover potential transfers to add to their team.
 Remember, it is not advantageous to sit back and wait.
 If you have a school in mind, take the time to reach out to them and introduce yourself.

 Redshirting